AndrewVanAuken/EEE4775-HW1/README.md

 ### 2. Netflix video player buffering decision
 **Classification:** Soft

 Netflix video buffering is a soft real-time system because late buffering decisions can reduce video quality or cause pauses.
-Timing mishaps affect the experience but does not create any safety hazard.
+Timing mishaps affect the experience but do not create any safety hazard.

 ### 3. Anti-lock braking system actuator command
 **Classification:** Hard